SamDoing/DirectX-9/README.md

 # DirectX-9
-Project made when i was learning directx 9
+Project made when i was learning DirectX 9